pulumi/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/opentofu.md

 | [Transformations](#transformations) | No | No |
 | [Import Code from other IaC Tools](#converting) | No | No |

-Are you constrained with Terraform or OpenTofu?
-Let us help you migrate to Pulumi so you can have greater developer productivity and delivery velocity.
-Follow our comprehensive guides in our [Migration Hub](/blog/migration-hub/) to use our [self-service migration tools](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/) or work with our [Expert Services teams](/contact?form=tf-migration) that can help you with migration and training.
+Are you constrained by Terraform or OpenTofu?
+Let us help you migrate to Pulumi so you can have greater developer productivity, ability to scale, and delivery velocity.
+Follow our comprehensive guides in our [Migration Hub](/blog/migration-hub/) or work with our [Expert Services teams](/contact?form=tf-migration) that can help you with migration and training.
 If you would like to deploy a simple program, follow our Get Started guide:

 {{< get-started >}}